 Theoretical Literature Review

 Interest-Free Banking (IFB) is a financial system operating according to Sharia (Islamic law), with its core principle being the prohibition of paying or receiving interest (riba).
 The National Bank of Ethiopia (2011) defines it as banking that mobilizes and advances funds consistent with Sharia principles, avoiding interest-based transactions, while the Organization of Islamic Cooperation adds that IFB institutions must explicitly commit to Sharia in their statutes and prohibit interest in all operations (Ali & Sarkar, 1995).
 Beyond prohibiting interest, IFB also forbids excessive uncertainty (gharar) and requires that all activities be halal (permitted) and grounded in justice (Kamal et al., 2008).
-While interest-free finance has historical roots, the modern experiment began in 1963 with the Mit-Ghamr Islamic Saving Bank in Egypt, and today over 450 IFB institutions operate globally, managing assets exceeding one trillion US dollars (Teshome, 2018; Abdu, 2019).
+While interest-free finance has historical roots, the modern experiment began in 1963 with the Mit-Ghamr Islamic Saving Bank in Egypt, and currently with over 450 IFB institutions operate globally, managing assets exceeding one trillion US dollars (Teshome, 2018; Abdu, 2019).
 In Ethiopia, IFB began in 2008 when the National Bank allowed conventional banks to mobilize non-interest-bearing deposits, followed by Directive No. SBB/51/2011 which authorized banks to offer IFB through dedicated windows.
 Oromia Bank launched the first IFB services in 2013, with the Commercial Bank of Ethiopia following the same year.
 A significant milestone came with Proclamation No. 1159/2019, permitting full-fledged Islamic banks, leading to institutions like Zam-Zam and Hijra Bank (Getachew, 2018; Mohammed & Ibrahim, 2020).
 CBE specifically launched its IFB service on October 28, 2013, across 23 branches in Addis Ababa and major regional towns (CBE, 2013).
 IFB is distinguished by several key principles including the prohibition of interest and speculation, profit and risk sharing, asset backing, Sharia compliance, and oversight by a Sharia advisory board (Iqbal, 2005; Senayit, 2018; Merafe, 2018).
 Three main models exist for delivering IFB services: window level (dedicated counter within a conventional branch), branch level (fully dedicated branch offering only Sharia-compliant products), and full-fledged bank level (an independent bank operating entirely on Islamic principles) (Juan, 2007; Sanusi, 2011; Sisay, 2017).
-According to CBE's 2020/21 annual report, the bank offers six main IFB products and services: deposit and investment services (including Wadiah, Qard, and Mudharabah), financing services (including Murabahah, Ijarah, and Salam), and other services such as letter of guarantee (Kefala), trade services, money transfer (Hawallah), and foreign exchange.
+According to CBE's 2020/21 annual report, the bank offers six main IFB products and services: deposit and investment services (including Wadiah, Qard, and Mudharabah), financing services (including Murabahah, Ijarah, and Salam), and other services such as letter of guarantee (Kefala), trade services, money transfer (Hawalah), and foreign exchange.
 Regarding service quality, it is an overall customer assessment of a service's excellence, and due to the unique nature of services, measuring quality can be challenging.
 The most widely used model in banking is the SERVQUAL model, which identifies five key dimensions: tangibility (physical facilities and appearance), reliability (performing promised service dependably), responsiveness (willingness to help promptly), assurance (employee knowledge and ability to inspire trust), and empathy (caring, individualized attention) (Parasuraman et al., 1985; Hafteab, 2018; Shanka, 2012).
 Customer satisfaction, defined as the feeling of pleasure or disappointment resulting from comparing perceived performance with expectations (Kotler & Keller, 2012), is closely linked to service quality.
 A substantial body of research confirms that service quality is a key antecedent of customer satisfaction, with studies finding that dimensions like reliability, tangibility, responsiveness, and assurance positively correlate with satisfaction (Suleiman, 2011; Saghier & Nathan, 2013).
 As service quality improves, the probability of customer satisfaction increases.

 Review of Empirical Studies